nuls-io/devsite/docs/Docs/d_smart_contract.md

 ### 4.3 Future direction

-Although the state of the world only increases the part of the change, its storage capacity will still accumulate relatively large, so in the future, a snapshot method may be implemented to compress all data with a certain history into the latest state, and all the changes before this state.
-They are all cleaned up.
+Although the state of the world only increases part of the change, its storage capacity will still accumulate relatively large.
+So in the future, a snapshot method may be implemented to compress all data with a certain history into the latest state, and all the changes before this state.
+They will be cleaned up.

-Will provide support for light nodes, Nuls users do not need to obtain a complete world state history, just need to get the latest world state, which will make the amount of data less pitiful than the full world state, large Some of the pcs are perfectly balanced.
+We will provide support for light nodes.
+Nuls users do not need to obtain a complete world state history, rather just get the latest world state.

 ## 5. Nuls virtual machine